vandavey/DotnetCat/README.md

 | `-v, --verbose`    | *Optional* | Enable verbose output      | *False* |
 | `-r, --recurse`    | *Optional* | Send directory recursively | *False* |
 | `-h/-?, --help`    | *Optional* | Display the help menu      | *False* |

+> Note: The `-r/--recurse` option is still in development and should be avoided in the meantime

 ***